cstjean/ScikitLearn.jl/docs/python.md

 Relationship to scikit-learn
 ----

-The [scikit-learn](http://scikit-learn.org/stable/about.html) Python library has so far received [contributions](https://github.com/scikit-learn/scikit-learn/graphs/contributors) from dozens of developers and machine learning experts.
-ScikitLearn.jl leans on that codebase as much as possible, but the API had to be adapted to Julia, and follows Julia's conventions.
-When reading the scikit-learn [documentation](http://scikit-learn.org/stable/documentation.html), keep in mind that:
+ScikitLearn.jl aims to mirror the Python scikit-learn project, but the API had to be adapted to Julia, and follows Julia's conventions.
+When reading the Python [documentation](http://scikit-learn.org/stable/documentation.html), keep in mind:

 - Most object methods are now functions: Python's `model.predict(X)` becomes `predict(model, X)`